khacha329/PWP_CrustyCrabs/client/README.md

 ```
 pip install windows-curses
 ```
+Ensure both the Inventory API and the QR code API are running in separate terminals before testing the client.

  To test the app, type the following commands in cmd from the client folder of the project /PWP_CrustyCrabs/client/

  (NOTE: Ensure terminal window size is at least 80 x 25)